btschwartz12/DCU_Config_Tool/README.md

 # DCU Configuration - XML Creation Tool

-This simple application will allow a user to input certain fields and import frequencies to generate the .xml file used to configure the DCU.
+This simple application will allow a user to input certain fields and import frequencies to generate `DCU2+XLS.xml`.

 ## **Installation**